- Colleges

 Here’s a scholarship you can apply for in minutes.

-What are graduate students scholarships?
+What are graduate student scholarships?

-Eligibility requirements for graduate students scholarships
+Eligibility requirements for graduate student scholarships

-Before you apply for graduate students scholarships, make sure you check the eligibility requirements.
+Before you apply for graduate student scholarships, make sure you check the eligibility requirements.
 Some common eligibility requirements may include your GPA, community service, citizenship, plan to attend an accredited program, leadership potential, and submitting a Free Application for Federal Student Aid (FAFSA®).
 Scholarship eligibility requirements vary, so don’t assume you won’t qualify.
 Check them out!

-Are graduate students scholarships worth my time?
+Are graduate student scholarships worth my time?

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-How do I find graduate students scholarships?
+How do I find graduate student scholarships?

 Scholarship resources